 There are few things cooler than a suede jacket.
 It’s got all the style and strut of its leather cousin, but without the shiny self-importance.
 True, it might not be as hard-wearing as leather — suede has a napped finish, and is made from the underside of animal skin rather than the top — but it is immeasurably more versatile, softer and less likely to crack over time.

 And that’s before we even come to how seasonal this timeless design is.
-With autumn on the approach, you’ll soon find that your winter coats are too warm for the weather outside, but your summer jackets are getting a little too light.
+With spring in the air, you’ll soon find that your winter coats are getting a little too toasty for the weather outside, but your summer jackets are still that little bit too light.
 Enter your suede saviour, which will help you see in the season in brushed, laid-back style…

 A suede bomber is the bomb